ballerina-attic/module-ballerinax-azure.cv/README.md

 import ballerinax/azure.cv;
 ```

-In order for you to use the Azure CV Service Connector, first you need to create an Azure CV Service Connector client.
+In order for you to use the Azure CV service connector, first you need to create an Azure CV service connector configuration.

 ```ballerina
 cv:Configuration config = {